thida/candidate-forum-timer/README.md

 * Open OBS (on Windows, it's called "OBS Studio", on Mac, simply "OBS").
 * Enable the virtual camera:
   * On Windows, go to the Tools menu and select VirtualCam, then click "Start".
 (You can check "AutoStart" as well so you don't do this in the future).
   * On Mac, go to the Tools menu and select "Start Virtual Camera".
+Mac will also prompt you to change your privacy settimgs to allow OBS access.
 * Open the [timer](https://drjkl.github.io/candidate-forum-timer/) in your favorite browser
 * Configure the timer by setting the:
   * Logo